LGBTQ rights in China: Intersex rights

 Intersex rights are very limited in China.
 Issues include both the lack of access to health care for intersex people and coercive genital surgeries for intersex children.

+Globally, intersex medical interventions have increasingly been seen as a human rights violation due to their unnecessary nature and the potential for lifelong complications.
+In a court case decided by the regional court of Cologne in February 2008, German intersex woman Christiane Völling successfully sued the surgeon who had performed a sex reassignment surgery on her in 1977 when she was 18, removing her female reproductive organs without fully disclosing her medical records beforehand.
+Völling was awarded €100,000 as a result.

 Censorship of LGBT activism and content

 Online censorship

 The Chinese government has continued to suppress LGBT organizations online in recent years and label LGBT advocacy as a product of "foreign forces."
 The Great Firewall blocks over 311,000 domains, and frequently takes down social media accounts and posts.
 The government is most likely to censor online content that criticizes the party or risks mass mobilization, and recently they have sought to limit the expansion of online communities.
 Governmental advisories highlighted that "vulnerable groups" (ruoshi qunti) pose a security threat as they might be used by the West to infiltrate China.

 In July 2021, the WeChat accounts of the several LGBT associations from Chinese universities were closed.
-The accounts that were closed include some of the most important and influential university associations including Purple from Tsinghua University, Colorsworld from Peking University, and Zhihe from Fudan University.
+The accounts that were closed include some of the most important and influential university associations including Purple from Tsinghua University, Colorsworld from Peking University, Zhihe from Fudan University, and Rainbow of Jin from 19 universities in Tianjin including Nankai University and Tianjin University.
 Tencent, WeChat's parent company, declined to comment on the account closures.
 Ned Price, the US State Department spokesperson expressed that the accounts were "merely expressing their views, exercising their right to freedom of expression and freedom of speech".

 In April 2018, Sina Weibo, one of the most popular social media platforms in China, banned discussion of LGBT issues.
 This quickly drew criticism from the public at large and the People's Daily, the Chinese Communist Party (CCP)'s official newspaper.
 Forms of criticism included the hashtag #IamGay, which was viewed over 240 million times.
 Sina Weibo reversed its ban shortly thereafter.
 Many Chinese interpreted the People's Daily editorial as a signal that the government may soften its attitude towards LGBT rights.
 However, a campaign marking the International Day Against Homophobia on school campuses was forbidden by public officials just one month later.